shimspedy/sengov/content/states/new-york/michael-gianaris/_index.md

 seo_title: "contact Senator Michael Gianaris"
 subheader:
      greeting: Contact Senator Michael Gianaris
      description: Michael Gianaris, born on April 23, 1970, is an American politician and attorney hailing from Queens, New York.
-He is a proud representative of District 12 in the New York State Senate since 2011, following his service in the New York State Assembly from 2001 to 2010, representing District 36.
+He is a proud representative of District 12 in the New York State Senate since 2011.
 description: Contact Senator Michael Gianaris of New York.
 Contact information for Michael Gianaris includes email address, phone number, and mailing address.
 image: michael-gianaris.jpeg
 video: